ETICINSATechnologies/Sites/README.md

 #### Option 1 : Via Google Sheets

 1. Edit the assigned spreadsheet [Edit spreadsheet](https://docs.google.com/spreadsheets/d/1Zsp2m42jozEn5IIjhzrrxWNrF6KXk2i9FA07lPZEG8A/edit?usp=sharing)
-2. Add the new redirection to the sheet, making sure to replace all attributes.
+2. Add the new redirection to the sheet.
 3. Changes will be automatically saved
 5. Test that the site has been correctly updated, it might take 5-10 minutes for the spreadsheet to be published.
 You might need to clear the browser cache of the page to view the new version, Ctrl + Shift + R in most browsers.
 [Link](https://sites.etic-insa.com/).
 ![](screenshots/screenshot-3.png)